Get all your news in one place.

 Republicans easily flipped the US Senate, and they appeared within range of keeping control of the US House, a scenario that would give Trump’s party control of all levels of elected government in Washington.

-The address was Harris’s first public appearance since Tuesday afternoon, when she stopped by the Democratic National Committee headquarters in Washington to thank phone-bankers working to get out the vote before polls closed.
-Harris had been expected to address supporters at the campaign’s campus watch party on Tuesday night.
+The Howard address was Harris’s first public appearance since Tuesday afternoon, when she stopped by the Democratic National Committee headquarters in Washington to thank phone-bankers working to get out the vote before polls closed.
+Later that night, supporters had awaited her at the campaign’s campus watch party.
 But as hope turned to despair, a campaign co-chair, Cedric Richmond, appeared instead to inform attendees that she would not be speaking.

-Supporters returned to Howard on Wednesday to bid a painful farewell to a woman they had hoped might finally shatter the nation’s “hardest, highest” glass ceiling.
+On Wednesday, several of Harris’s supporters, many tearful, said they had came to bid a painful farewell to Harris’s historic candidacy – and to a presidential nominee they had hoped might finally shatter the nation’s “highest, hardest” glass ceiling.

 “I’ve been at this a long time and this time I really thought we were going to do it,” said Joanne Howes, a founding member of Emily’s List, an influential fundraising group that supports Democratic female candidates who back abortion rights.
 “We’re going to feel sad and sorrowful, but then we have to get up again.
 We can’t just accept that our democracy is over.”